 2. The best of both worlds

-The great thing about Summer School is that it’s divided into three terms: Summer Term, Compressed Summer and Late Summer.
-If you wanted to have a little break to start with you might then feel totally recharged and ready to take on Compressed or Late Summer.
-On the other hand, you could plough through Summer Term or Compressed Summer, complete some courses and then take a break until your new year of study begins.
+The great thing about Summer School is that it’s divided into two terms: Compressed Summer and Long Summer.
+If you wanted to have a little break to start with you might then feel totally recharged and ready to take on Compressed or Long Summer.
+On the other hand, you could plough through either Summer Term to complete some courses and then take a break until your new year of study begins.
 Either way the flexibility of Summer School is a definite plus.

 3. Getting a head start

-While the rest of your fellow students are slaving away over the books, you’ll be able to get out of here way earlier and dive head first into the workforce.
+While the rest of your fellow students are hitting the books, you’ll be able to get out of here way earlier and dive head first into the workforce.
 Result: valuable and relevant work experience in the long run.